Eshah7/analytics_cup_research/README.md

 - Events started and ended in the attacking third
 - Identified as an off-ball run
 - Runners did not receive the ball (player_posession or on_ball_engagement events) within 5 seconds (50 frames) following the run
-- Certain off-ball run types: 'behind', 'run_ahead_of_the_ball', 'cross_receiver', 'pulling_wide', 'pulling_half_space', 'overlap', 'underlap'
+- Certain off-ball run types: 'behind', 'run_ahead_of_the_ball', 'cross_receiver', 'pulling_wide', etc
-- Players' avg band speed was not null

-These filters ensured that these were genuine decoy movements rather than attempts to receive the ball.
-Additionally, these events were incorporated with the tracking dataset at both start(frame_start) and end (frame_end) timestamps.
+Additionally, these events were incorporated with the tracking dataset at both frame start and frame end timestamps.

 **Expected Possession Value Model (EPV)**